Lisp Implementations of Maxima

 rmaxima is recommended for use with SBCL.

 Clisp includes GNU readline support, so Maxima has advanced command-line editing facilities when built with it.

 Clisp is compiled to bytecodes, so Maxima running on Clisp is substantially slower than on Lisps compiled to machine instructions.
-Clisp computes floating-point operations in software, so floating-point operations in Clisp are much slower than in Lisps which make use of hardware instructions for floating-point operations.
+Clisp computes floating-point operations in software, so floating-point operations in Clisp are much slower than in Lisp implementations that use hardware instructions for floating-point operations.
 On the other hand, Clisp makes use of the GMP library for arbitrary-precision integer computations.